 Research and Policy Analyst

 This position serves the West Virginia Higher Education Policy Commission (Commission) and the West Virginia Council for Community and Technical College Education (Council) whose offices are located at 1018 Kanawha Boulevard, East, Charleston, West Virginia.
+The position offers the option of remote work along with opportunities for advanced training and professional development.
+Remote work arrangements are considered on a case-by-case basis.

 Classification: Full Time, Non-Classified, Exempt, Benefits-Eligible